danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/005_kmsimg_electricity.md

 Emissions associated with the generation of electricity consumed at owned sites and tenanted sites where the reporter holds billing responsibility to the energy supplier.

-> NOTE: The transmission and distribution of energy is considered to be a *scope three* emissions.
+> NOTE: The transmission and distribution of energy is considered to be a *scope three* emission.
 As such, it is not included within the the Greener NHS request for *scope two* emissions from electricity consumption.

 ### Data map